 Because Arizona is a no-fault divorce state, marital misconduct or infidelity is generally not a factor that the court takes into account when awarding alimony.

 Do you have questions about spousal maintenance in Arizona?
-Do not hesitate to schedule a confidential consultation with Wilson-Goodman Law Group, PLLC Contact one of our lawyers in Gilbert at 480-359-1758 or our Queen Creek office at 800-409-2187.
+Do not hesitate to schedule a confidential consultation with Wilson-Goodman Law Group, PLLC.
+Contact one of our lawyers online or call us at 480-359-1758.
 We look forward to assisting you.